 Treatment can be given for different reasons and the potential benefits will vary depending on the individual situation.
 If you have been offered treatment that aims to cure your cancer, deciding whether to have the treatment may not be difficult.
 However, if a cure is not possible and the treatment is to control the cancer for a period of time, it may be more difficult to decide whether to go ahead.

-The following information describes the different types of treatment for an astrocytic tumour:
+The following information describes the different types of treatment for an astrocytoma:

-Grade 1 astrocytic tumours in the cerebellum can often be removed completely by surgery.
+Grade 1 astrocytomas in the cerebellum can often be removed completely by surgery.

 Radiotherapy treatment uses high energy x-rays to destroy the cancer cells.
 It’s often used after surgery to destroy any remaining tumour cells.
 It may be used alone to treat an astrocytoma, or with chemotherapy if surgery is not possible.

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs, which destroy cancer cells.
-It may be given alone to treat an astrocytic tumour, or with surgery and radiotherapy.
+It may be given alone to treat an astrocytoma, or with surgery and radiotherapy.

-If you experience seizures you may be given a medicine called an anticonvulsant to help prevent them.
+If you have a seizure (fit), you may be given a medicine called an anticonvulsant to help prevent them.